CephalofairGames/frosthaven-faq/index.md

 **Blurry Jab (1) - If I'm Fast, can I choose not to Wound?** While it is mandatory that Fast effect has turned this into an Attack 4 Wound, you may, as always, choose not to apply the Wound effect to the Attack 4.

 **Fractured Timeline (9, top) - If I spawn a summoning ally, are their summons also my allies?** No. In all cases for all classes, when you are controlling a monster, you don't control their summons.
 Their summons will be enemies to you (and to them).

+**Reverse the Flow (9, top) - Can I use an item like Boots to enhance my Move ability before turning it into an Attack ability?** No. You need to decide to use a Move ability as an Attack ability before performing the ability; you can't improve an ability you never performed.
+You can, however, use items which improve attacks once you do so.

 ![divider-narrow](/assets/images/divider2.png)